IBS is a chronic condition which affects your digestion. It can lead to a change in bowel habits and tummy discomfort.

 It’s definitely time to see your GP if you have any of the following:

 - A sudden change in bowel habit lasting six weeks, if you are over 60

 - the above symptoms as well as a family history of bowel disease (such as cancer, colitis or Crohn’s disease)

 - blood in your stool

 - Unexplained weight-loss

 Your doctor will be able to run tests to rule out other possible conditions you may have.

 The Abergavenny Dietitian

-I understand how much an irritable bowel can have an impact on your daily life, and how difficult it can be to manage.
+As an experienced dietitian, I understand how much an irritable bowel can have an impact on your daily life, and how difficult it can be to manage.
 I have years of experience on the NHS successfully helping people manage their chronic symptoms, and I’d like to help you too.
 We still haven’t found a cure for IBS, but certain lifestyle changes and other treatments can help.
-Contact me today for a free five-minute consultation!

 Disclaimer: All content found on this website, including images, videos, infographics and text were created solely for informational purposes.
 This content should never be used for the purpose of diagnosis or treatment of any medical conditions.
 Content shared on my website is not meant to be used as a substitute for advice from a regulated medical professional.
 Reliance on the information provided on my website as a basis for patient treatment is solely at your own risk.
 I urge all my customers to always consult a doctor or a regulated medical professional before implementing any of the advice found on these blogs.